Briggs47/azure-services/README.md

 My name is Akinkunmi Akindolire, i'm a CloudOps and DevOps Evangelist.
 I started studying devops in the year 2017 and in the three aspect of devops which is Infrastructure-as-a-code, continous integration & continous delivery, Reliablility engineering.
 The aspect i began with was Infrastructure-as-a-code.

-Prior to this i have worked as a Microsoft solution Architect to various microsoft technologies.
+Prior to this i have worked as a Microsoft solution Architect with various microsoft technologies.

 As an IT Professional, resourceful, flexible individual with organized nature and personable attitude towards taking ownership of task quickly. a creative problem solver, and an adept at problem solving.